-Yet, three years after a trial ended, the researchers report that just 40% had posted results at ClinicalTrials.gov.
-Granted, that was nearly double the percentage who reported at an ASCO annual meeting (22%) and about four times the reporting in publications.
+Yet, three years after a trial ended, the researchers report that just 40% had posted results at ClinicalTrials.gov. percentage who reported at an ASCO times the reporting in publications.
 (The slow process for peer-reviewed vetting of research by many publications may be a factor in the 10.5% publication-reporting rate after three years.)

-All told, three years after completion 1.2% of the studied trials had reported across all three platforms while 56% had reported on at least one platform.
+All told, three years after completion data in paywalled publications, nor the 1.2% of the studied trials had reported across all three platforms while 56% had reported on at least one platform.